SystemSpace/Compendium/compendium.rst

 What is math like in LFE?
   Well I don't know too much about math, but I'd assume the basics are rather the same, but the rest'd be different.

+How is shapeshifting accomplished?
+  I'm not entirely sure how shapeshifting happens, as I've never done it myself, but as I heard people usually help themselves by letting the subconscious do most of the work - as in, they rather imagine themselves pouring a liquid out of their normal body and into a new.

 Economy/Government
 ------------------